IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 ### Constructors

-`GraphQLDirective(GraphQLDirectiveType type, String ifArgumentValue)` - Creates a new instance of the GraphQLDirective with provided directive type and variable name.
+`GraphQLDirective(String name)` - Creates an instance of a directive by the provided name.

-`GraphQLDirective(GraphQLDirectiveType type, Boolean ifArgumentValue)` - Creates a new instance of the GraphQLDirective with provided directive type and if condition.
+### Fields & Properties

+`String name` - The directive's name followed after the `@` sign.

+`List<GraphQLArgument> arguments` - The list of arguments added to the directive

+### Methods

+`Boolean hasArguments()` - Returns true if there is at least one argument in the directive.
+Otherwise returns false.

+`GraphQLDirective withArgument(String key, Object value)` - Adds a new argument for the directive.
+If the provided value is a string that starts with `$` it will be handled as a variable reference.

+`GraphQLDirective withArgument(GraphQLArgument argument)` - Adds a new argument for the directive.

 ---